georgewsinger/cljs-callback-heaven/README.md

 First there was JavaScript, giving rise to callback hell.
 Then came ClojureScript, giving us core.async and the ability to jam values into channels asyncronously.
 While this latter step is a significant improvement over pure JS, the problem is that **every time you interop with JavaScript within ClojureScript, you still must deal with callbacks.**

-For example, consider a simple asyncronous call to node.js's `readFile`:
+For example, consider a simple asyncronous call to node's `readFile`:

     (.readFile (nodejs/require "fs") "path/to/file" "utf8" _)